K4liber/quantum_entanglement/README.md

 Before describing the CHSH game, let's start with a recall of crucial concepts related to the topic.

 `Locality`: an object is influenced directly only by its immediate surroundings.
 Causes must travel through spacetime at the speed of light or slower to affect other energies or objects.

 `Realism`: objects which accord with the principle of realism have defined properties independent of our measurements.
 The universe exists external to our minds and exists whether or not we observe or measure it.

 `Determinism`: the philosophical belief that all events, including moral choices, are determined completely by previously existing causes.
 In a deterministic system, given a specific set of initial conditions and laws of nature, the outcome can be predicted with certainty.

-`Superdeterminism`: in addition to being deterministic, superdeterministic models also postulate correlations between the state that is measured and the measurement setting.
+`Superdeterminism`: in addition to being deterministic, superdeterministic models also postulate correlations between the state that is measured and the measurement settings. "(...) not just inanimate nature running on behind-the-scenes clockwork, but with our behavior, including our belief that we are free to choose to do one experiment rather than another, absolutely predetermined, including the “decision” by the experimenter to carry out one set of measurements rather than another"~John Bell.

 `Randomness`: refers to the lack of pattern or predictability in events.
 In a random system, outcomes cannot be predicted with certainty, even if the initial conditions are known.
 Randomness, also known as indeterminism, is the opposite of determinism.

 `Spin`: Electrons (and many other fundamental particles) possess an intrinsic angular momentum called spin.
 Spin is a quantum mechanical property, and for electrons, it can have two possible values: spin-up (|↑⟩) or spin-down (|↓⟩).

 `Superposition`: A fundamental principle in quantum mechanics is superposition.
-A particle can exist in multiple states simultaneously.
+A quantum object (for example, a particle) can exist in multiple states simultaneously.

 `Entanglement`: Two or more particles can become interconnected in a way that their states are no longer independent.
 They are said to be entangled.

 `Two-electron system`: System of two electrons where each electron can be in either the spin-up or spin-down state, resulting in four possible combinations for the system.

-`Singlet state`: pair of spin-1/2 particles fulfilling two conditions: 1) whenever the first particle is measured to be spin up on some axis, the other, when measured on THE SAME AXIS, is always found to be spin down;
-2) the prior probabilities for measuring each value of spin (up and down) are equal.
+`Singlet state`: pair of spin-1/2 particles fulfilling two conditions: 1) whenever the first particle is measured to be spin up on some axis, the other, when measured on THE SAME AXIS, is always found to be spin down; 2) the prior probabilities for measuring each value of spin (up and down) are equal.

 ### Classical intuition about the topic

 Having a singlet state we can easily create a classical image of a case when we measure spins of both particles on the same axis.
 We can visualize such case on a 3D projection where a spin is an arrow pointing to any point of a sphere.
 The measurement plane is a 2D surface.
 If a pointer of an arrow is above the surface we did measure a spin up (red color).
 Otherwise, we did measure a spin down (blue color).
-Lets visualize a simple case when we measure both particles without any rotation (measurment angles difference = 0 degrees, Figure 1.).
-The left particle (sphere on the left side of the image) has been measured with spin down (blue).
-The right particle has been measured with spin up (red).
+Lets visualize a simple case when we measure both particles without any rotation (measurment angles difference = 0 degrees, Figure 1).
+The left particle (sphere on the left side of the image) has been measured with a spin down (blue).
+The right particle has been measured with a spin up (red).

 ![alt text](./img/alice_bob_3D_120_50_0.png)
 Figure 1.
 Classical visualization of singlet state measurements without angle difference.